jyoderdev/diceGame/README.md

 YOUR 3 CHALLENGES - Change the game to follow these rules:

 [X] A player loses his ENTIRE score when he rolls two 6's in a row.
 After that, it's the next player's turn.
 (Hint: Always save the previous die roll in a separate variable) -Completed 2018/01/08
+Also added Next Player functionality - not asked for in the challenge - that makes player click next player before dice rolls count.
+This keeps a player from accidentally rolling the other person's die if s/he gets zealous in his/her clicking.

-[ ] Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100.
+[X] Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100.
 (Hint: you can read that value with the .value property in JavaScript.
-This is a good opportunity to use Google to figure this out)
+This is a good opportunity to use Google to figure this out) -Completed 2018/01/10

 [ ] Add another die to the game, so that there are two dice now.
 The player loses his current score when one of them is a 1.
-(Hint: you will need CSS to position the second die, so take a look at the CSS code for the first one.)
+(Hint: you will need CSS to position the second die, so take a look at the CSS code for the first one.) -Completed 2018/01/10 I completed these steps, but rolled back the changes as I prefer the single die version and it didn't fit well with the input field included.